A hybrid Alternating Least Squares -- TT Cross algorithm for parametric PDEs: ALS-Cross algorithm for parameter-dependent PDEs

 To compute $Z^{| k \rangle}$ efficiently, we use the same hybrid ALS-cross procedure, but on different index sets, tailored to the residual.
-Having a set $\mathcal{\tilde J}_{>k}$ (derived using maxvol from $Z^{(>k)}$), we accumulate the corresponding restrictions
+Applying the recursive maxvol algorithm to the TT blocks of $\mathbf{z}^{(k)}$, we obtain an index set $\mathcal{\tilde J}_{>k}$, subsample the matrix, right hand side and the solution,